richpl/PyBasic/README.md

 The list command can take arguments to refine the line selection listed

-`LIST 50` Lists only line 50
+`LIST 50` Lists only line 50.

-`LIST 50-100` Lists lines 50 through 100 inclusive
+`LIST 50-100` Lists lines 50 through 100 inclusive.

 `LIST 50 100` Also Lists lines 50 through 100 inclusive, almost any delimiter
-works here
+works here.

-`LIST -100` Lists from the start of the program through line 100 inclusive
+`LIST -100` Lists from the start of the program through line 100 inclusive.

-`LIST 50-` Lists from line 50 to the end of the program
+`LIST 50-` Lists from line 50 to the end of the program.

 A program is executed using the **RUN** command: